Understanding Cancer Cachexia: Cancer-Related Weight and Muscle Loss

 Although up to 80% of individuals with advanced cancer have cancer cachexia (Cancer.Net, 2020), many never receive a formal diagnosis.
 It is critical to raise awareness of cancer cachexia and develop new treatments that both manage the symptoms and improve the quality of life for people impacted by cancer cachexia.

-Join us for a virtual meeting on November 2 to raise awareness of the impact of cancer cachexia.
-This meeting will inform the U.S. Food and Drug Administration (FDA) about the patient and caregiver perspective on living with cancer cachexia.
+On November 2, 2021, the Cancer Support Community held a virtual meeting to raise awareness about the impact of cancer cachexia.
+This meeting was focused on listening to and learning from patient and caregiver perspectives on living with cancer cachexia.

 Cancer.Net.
 (2020).
 Appetite Loss.